johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 Ivybridge and enters Dartmoor.
 The first version shows the Landranger style and the second zooms into a smaller area and shows Explorer style.
-It's a bit disconcerting when the style changes suddenly as one zooms in, but it's not bothersome.
+It's a bit disconcerting when the style changes suddenly as one zooms in using the app, but it's not bothersome.

 {{< figure src="img/Landranger Ivybridge.jpg#floatleft"